CAMP PENDLETON HISTORICAL SOCIETY, INC.

 Several historic buildings serve as reminders of Camp Pendleton’s rich and colorful past.
 CPHS is dedicated to helping the Marine Corps restore and maintain these historic structures and to help build a visitor’s center and museum to give the public a better understanding of Camp Pendleton’s history and the exploits of its' Marines and sailors.

-For tours and all other events at the Santa Margarita Ranch House National Historic Site, the Las Flores Adobe National Historic Landmark, or the Marine Corps Mechanized Museum, contact the Camp Pendleton Museum Office at 760-725-5758 or send your request via email to firstname.lastname@example.org.
+For TOURS or information on having your WEDDING and all other events at the Santa Margarita Ranch House National Historic Site, the Las Flores Adobe National Historic Landmark, or the Marine Corps Mechanized Museum, contact the Camp Pendleton Museum Office at 760-725-5758 or send your request via email to email@example.com.
 Ranch House tours are given by appointment and are currently available on the 1st Tuesday, 2nd Wednesday, 3rd Thursday, and 4th Saturday of the month.
 Las Flores tours are scheduled for the 2nd Friday of the month.
 Tours are not available on holidays.

 The story of SSgt.
 Reckless, who lived out her retirement years at Camp Pendleton, has resurfaced on the internet.
 Also, she is now memorialized with a statute dedicated to her memory on the campus of the National Museum of the Marine Corps, Quantico, Virginia.